TrainWeb.org Facebook Page

 Map: Ba 42 C 2 Topographic Maps

-The largest structure was SA Cabin, later named Loudon Park Tower, southwest of a passageway under the tracks that connected Primson Avenue with the cemetery.
+The largest structure was SA Cabin, later renamed Loudon Park Tower, southwest of a passageway under the tracks that connected Primson Avenue with the cemetery.
 Loudon Park Station, little more than a waiting shack, sat north of the passageway.

 Artifacts